Greatest Femmes Fatales in Classic Film Noirby lankalion | created - 11 Apr 2011 | updated - 09 Mar 2015 | Public

 Not Rated | 86 min | Crime, Film-Noir, Thriller

-Insurance executive John Forbes falls for femme fatale Mona Stevens while her boyfriend is in jail and he suffers serious consequences as a result.
+Married insurance adjuster John Forbes falls for femme fatale Mona Stevens while her boyfriend is in jail and all suffer serious consequences as a result.

 Pitfall is a black-and-white 1948 film noir drama directed by André De Toth.
 The film was based on a novel of the same name by Jay Dratler, and was titled Tragedia a Santa Monica for its Italian release..
 The drama features Dick Powell, Lizabeth Scott, Jane Wyatt, and Raymond Burr.